pranjal-jain-coder/GenesisEngine/README.md

 Another process is using the port the backend needs.
 Find and stop it, then restart the backend via Settings → Save & Restart Backend.

 **The AI generates scenes but they look empty in the editor** Press **Ctrl+R** to rescan the filesystem.
 If the scene still looks wrong, check the backend terminal for errors during that task.
+Note that rate limits aren't always interpretted correctly.
+Repeated server side erros may break task execution.
+Please revert to state before task to try again.

 **Tasks run but no assets are generated**
 If using Gemini Imagen, confirm your API key has Imagen access enabled (requires a paid tier).
 If using Local Diffusers, make sure `torch` and `diffusers` are installed in the `.venv`.